pmckeown/testing-for-supportability-article/README.md

 I am going to describe what I think are the key activities for a team to perform to help them prove that their code is **Supportable**.

-## We Are All Testers
-I refer to testers not as a profession but as the person performing a software verification activity.
+Throughout I refer to testers not as a profession but as the person performing a software verification activity.
 She or he may well be a Developer, a Security Consultant, a Technical Analyst or a Tester.
 All people involved in the production of code should in the business of quality assurance.
 We are all testers.

 ## TL;DR
 Applications must be tested to prove that they can be supported.
 To prove that, testers should be trying to break their applications.

 The tester should be able to tell what broke and why from observing the application.
-If not, work is needed to improve the non-functional characteristics of the system.
+If not, changes are needed to improve the non-functional characteristics of the system.

 ## Observability
 One of the most important aspects of an application is the ability to know what is going on inside it at runtime.